G3mha/Prisoners-Dilemma/README.md

 ## How the Algorithm Works

+The steps of the Particle Swarm Optimization algorithm are as follows, based on the paper [8]:

 1. **Initialize the Swarm**:
    - Define the number of particles $N$
    - Randomly initialize each particle's position $x_i$, $y_i$, $z_i$ ... (depending on the dimensionality of the solution space)